Gitjas/ChattyImoen/ChattyImoen/readme.md

 # Chatty Imoen
-A BG:EE mod by AstroBryGuy
+A Baldur's Gate mod by AstroBryGuy

 ## Introduction